The age of analog is over.

 Employees are becoming more mobile, divisions more collaborative, and communication between partners and peers is becoming increasingly reliant on online networks.

-These 8 enterprise tools are saving businesses millions of dollars in lost time and productivity each year, helping them collaborate more effectively and produce higher quality and quantity of work.
+These 8 enterprise productivity tools are saving businesses millions of dollars in lost time and productivity each year, helping them collaborate more effectively and produce higher quality and quantity of work.

 1. Bright Idea